layer-3/docs/docs/legacy/about/business-model.md

 ## Key Stakeholders

 * **Existing Customers**\
-  Over 50 exchanges are ready to engage with the beta launch of our native trading NeoDAX v4 trading platform with immediate effect.&#x20;
+  Over 50 exchanges are ready to engage with the beta launch of our native trading NeoDAX v4 trading platform with immediate effect.
 * **Fintech Entrepreneurs**\
   For those interested in opening an exchange, our new solution fits every budget and is radically more simple than a standard centralized exchange.
 Head to [www.yellow.org](https://www.yellow.org/) for more information.
 * **Financial Institutions**\
-  Become part of our ecosystem, co-invest with us, and sell your services through Yellow Network.&#x20;
+  Become part of our ecosystem, co-invest with us, and sell your services through Yellow Network.
 * **Crypto-Enthusiasts, Miners, and Traders**\
   Quickly deploy our node software on any cloud and start liquidity-mining with your exchange accounts.